tulXoro/open-resume-builder/README.md

 ### Manual

 1. Clone the repository and change directory into it.
-2. Install necessary dependencies with `pnpm i`.
-3. Start the app using `pnpm run dev`.
+2. Further instructions will be added at a later time....

 ## Contributing

-You can contribute.
+You can contribute by submitting a pull request or opening an issue.